 Keep in mind that if the expense was for both work and private purposes, you can only claim a deduction for the work-related portion.
 If your employer has already reimbursed you, then you won’t be entitled to a tax refund.

 Other Tax Deductions you can claim

 Aside from your income and work-related expenses, other tax deductions can include:

 This really depends on how confident you are with lodging your own tax return.
 If you’re currently still a little confused, then it might be worth considering a tax agent.
 But if you’re not sure a tax accountant is worth it, consider the following pros and cons.

 Tax Agent Pros

 Tax Agent Cons

-This page is intended to provide general information only and does not take into account your individual objectives, financial situation or needs..
-You should seek independent, professional tax advice before making any decision based on this information.
+Important: This page provides general information only and does not take into account your individual objectives, financial situation or needs.
+You should seek independent, professional tax advice before making any decision in relation to the information presented above.
 The Australian Taxation Office also has resources available at www.ato.gov.au/Individuals.

-SocietyOne is not a registered tax (financial) adviser under the Tax Agent Services Act 2009 and you should seek tax advice from a registered tax agent or a registered tax (financial) adviser if you intend to rely on this information to satisfy the liabilities or obligations or claim entitlements that arise, or could arise, under a taxation law.
+SocietyOne is not a registered tax (financial) adviser under the Tax Agent Services Act 2009 and you should seek tax advice from a registered tax agent or a registered tax (financial) adviser in relation to any liabilities or obligations or claim entitlements that arise, or could arise, under a taxation law.